 Chapter 4.
-Courses (study units)
+Courses

-Article 14.
+Article 17.
 Types of courses

-The programme MMD offers various types of courses or study units which are described in the Study Handbook.
+The programme MMD offers various types of courses which are described in the Study Handbook.

-Article 15.
+Article 18.
 Requirements with regard to study progress

 For the Metropolitan Solutions course and the master's thesis the prescribed study progress in credits will be mentioned in the Study Handbook (WU) (reference to the Study Handbook in the Study Guide TUD).